easy-updates-manager/easy-updates-manager/readme.txt

 == Changelog ==
 = 5.0.0 =
+In version 5.0.0 we focused completely re-wrote the plugin to offer a faster and more secure experiance.
+You will also notice that we added lots more settings to cover all angles of updates.
 * Complete re-write of Disable Updates Manager.
-You will notice that everything has changed including the name.
-This plugin is now called Easy Updates Manager.
+* New name: Easy Updates Manager
-* We also have a new contributor! <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>
+* New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>